 A new AI-powered guide dog has been developed that is capable of communicating with its owner.
 This advancement raises questions about whether such artificial intelligence can eventually serve as a replacement for live service animals.

-π» Software & Systems
+π» Software & Engineering

 Low-level Mobile System Engineering